Preston-Yu/G-CU/README.md

 \* The packet format can be customized by [changing the value of the flag](Arduino/README.md#flag).

 ## Attention
+### For board v2.0.B
+Due to changes in IMU sensors and the removal of the RTC chip, the following matters need to be noted.
+- When using [code v2.0](Arduino/v2.0/README.md), the value of IMU_chip must set to GCU_BMI270_BMM150.
+- If you use [code v2.0](Arduino/v2.0/README.md), the value of RTC_chip must set to GCU_FLAG_OFF.
+- IF you need 2 bytes sensors data, please set the value of sensors_dataformat_define to Two_Bytes_Sensors_Data in [code v2.0](Arduino/v2.0/README.md).
+- It is not recommended to use versions of the code earlier than [code v2.0](Arduino/v2.0/README.md).

 ### For board v1.0
 Due to I2C Address Conflict, the following matters need to be noted.
  - If you want to use IMU Sensor, board v1.0 must update to [board v1.1](PCB%20Design/README.md) （Contact YU） or board v1.0.R.